RyanScottLewis/jqtree-rails/README.md

 ### Rails 3.0

-This gem adds a single generator to Rails 3, `jqtree:install`.
+This gem adds a single generator to Rails 3, `jq_tree:install`.

 Running the generator will copy over the assets to your assets to your public directory.